transcom/mymove/docs/how-to/run-storybook.md

 Storybook expects _stories_ to be defined for each component to be showcased.
 These stories are defined in the stories directory `src/stories`

+### Dependencies

+If this is your first time running storybook you should run `make client_deps` first to ensure storybook packages are installed

 ### How to run storybook server locally

 To see the components locally simply run `make storybook` and the server will start and automatically open a browser window.
 If not open [http://localhost:6006](http://localhost:6006)